saschagrunert/kubeflow-data-science-on-steroids/README.md

 # Kubeflow - Data Science on Steroids

-> Welcome to the blog post and corresponding task about Kubeflow.
+> Welcome to the blog post and corresponding talk about Kubeflow.
 This is a
 > project of [mbu93](https://github.com/mbu93) and
 > [saschagrunert](https://github.com/saschagrunert).
 Feel free to open issues if
 > you have questions or want to provide feedback to us.